vggls/Feature_extraction_with_Conv2d_Autoencoders/Report.md

 The "main_ntbk.ipynb" notebook is structured as follows :

 #### 1) MSP Podcast

+   The data comes from the MSP Podcast valence class samples, categorized into negative, neutral, positive.

    In this study we divide the data into 3 speaker independent sets; named Training (labelled) set, Unlabelled set and Test (labelled) set.
 This section is dedicated into properly constructing them.

    - In the first place we build a "training_folder" divided into 3 subfolders of 400 audio points each (one subfolder for each valence class).
 The purpose of this set is to represent the "small" group of labelled training data.